-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 18 of 49 -- --------- -----------------------------
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 3.0 1/08/20 Page 22 of 60 -------------------------------------------------------------------------- --------- -----------------------------

-Social distancing across the site Too many people on site increases likelihood of Pupils and staff Serious We have taken the following measures to reduce footfall and maintain social distancing on site including: med ium med ium exposure to coronavirus Creating year group bubbles with internal and external zones Staggering departure times Parents/carers collecting to wait in their car and use overflow car park Erected signage and barriers to remind those visiting the site of social distancing requirements.
+Social distancing across the site Too many people on site increases likelihood of exposure to coronavirus Pupils and staff Serious We have taken the following measures to reduce footfall and maintain social distancing on site including: Creating year group bubbles with internal and external zones Staggering departure times Parents/carers collecting to wait in their car and use overflow car park Erected signage and barriers to remind those visiting the site of social distancing requirements.
 Pupils will be advised of the appropriate entrance and exit to use.
-Opportunities for groups of pupils congregating on site before and after school will be minimised.
-Social distancing for large groups of pupils.
-Large groups of pupils and/or adults increase the likelihood of exposure to and Pupils and staff Serious Assemblies, performances, visiting groups etc will not take place until further notice. low low transmission of coronavirus Google Meets and Zoom will be used for all briefings, assemblies, message sharing
+Opportunities for groups of pupils congregating on site before and after school will be minimised. med ium med ium Social distancing for large groups of pupils.
+Large groups of pupils and/or adults increase the likelihood of exposure to and transmission of coronavirus Pupils and staff Serious Assemblies, performances, visiting groups etc will not take place until further notice.
+Google Meets and Zoom will be used for all briefings, assemblies, message sharing low low Visits for prospective parents (TO BE SUSPENDED DURING LOCKDOWN Large groups of adults increase likelihood of exposure to and transmission of coronavirus Pupils and staff Serious Virtual tours will be provided for prospective parents and carers. med ium med ium PERIOD) Seious (TO BE SUSPENDED DURING LOCKDOWN PERIOD) If parents and carers are keen to visit in person, we will ensure: face coverings are worn if required in line with arrangements for staff and other visitors to the school. there is regular handwashing, especially before and after the visit we hold visits after hours.
+If this is not possible, we will consider limiting visits to the outside play areas during regular hours, and ensure strict social distancing is observed med ium med ium that the area visited is fully cleaned before reoccupation by staff and pupils.
+Prior to a visit, we will ensure that parents and carers are aware: of the system of controls how this impacts them and their responsibilities during their visit how to maintain social distancing from staff, other visitors, and children other than those in their care